Xcar17/Xcar17.github.io/project2.md

 ![screenshot](/HCI Movie/prices.JPG)
 Fig 4.
 Screen Of Available Showing Prices

 After selecting the ticket prices/location the user is taken to a screen where they must select the number of tickets they wish to purchase.
 There are two types of tickets, one for adults and one for minors.
 The users can also see the total cost of the tickets on this screen (See Figure 5).
-Once the user confirms the amount of tickets they can continue to the next screen by pressing the confirm button.
+Once the user confirms the amount of tickets, they can continue to the next screen by pressing the confirm button.
 After selecting tickets, the user is taken to the Select Seats screen (See Figure 6).
 On this screen the user must choose their seating arrangement in order to continue.

 ![screenshot](/HCI Movie/selecttickets.JPG)
 Fig 5.
 Selecting Tickets Screen